National delimitation in the Soviet Union: Nation-building for ethnic minorities

-With the grain requisition crises, famines; troubled economic conditions; international destabilization and the reversal of the immigration flow in the early 1930s, the Soviet Union became increasingly worried about the possible disloyalty of diaspora ethnic groups with cross-border ties (especially Finns, Germans and Poles), residing along its western borders.
+With the grain requisition crises, famines, troubled economic conditions, international destabilization and the reversal of the immigration flow in the early 1930s, the Soviet Union became increasingly worried about the possible disloyalty of diaspora ethnic groups with cross-border ties (especially Finns, Germans and Poles), residing along its western borders.
 This eventually led to the start of Stalin's repressive policy towards them.

 Following the introduction of the Soviet passport system in 1932, each adult citizen's ethnicity (национальность) was necessarily recorded in their passport.
 Where parents' nationalities differed, a citizen was able to choose which nationality to register in their passport.
-This practice did not exist in the Russian empire and has been abolished in the Russian Federation, although it remains law in some former-Soviet republics, including Kazakhstan and Uzbekistan.
+This practice did not exist in the Russian Empire and has been abolished in the Russian Federation, although it remains law in some former-Soviet republics, including Kazakhstan and Uzbekistan.

-The Bolsheviks’ plan was to identify the total sum of all national, cultural, linguistic, and territorial diversities under their rule and establish scientific criteria to identify which groups of people were entitled to the description of 'nation'.
+The Bolsheviks' plan was to identify the total sum of all national, cultural, linguistic, and territorial diversities under their rule and establish scientific criteria to identify which groups of people were entitled to the description of 'nation'.
 This task relied on the existing work of tsarist-era ethnographers and statisticians, as well as new research conducted under Soviet auspices.
 Because most people did not know what is meant by a nation, some of them simply gave names when asked about ethnic group.
 Many groups were thought to be biologically similar, but culturally distinct.
 In Central Asia, many identified their "nation" as "Muslim."
 In other cases, geography made the difference, or even whether one lived in a town versus the countryside.
 Principally, however, dialects or languages formed the basis for distinguishing between various nations.
 The results were often contradictory and confusing.
 More than 150 nations were counted in Central Asia alone.
 Some were quickly subordinated to others, with communities which had hitherto been counted as "nations" now deemed to be simply tribes.
 As a result, the number of nations shrunk over the decades.

+Dissolution of the Soviet Union

+After the dissolution of the Soviet Union in 1991, fifteen newly sovereign states adopted their own policies and laws with regard to national minorities.
+A number of conflicts erupted, some of them fed in part by national or ethnic tensions.

+In the Russian Federation, some autonomous regions became new ethnic republics.